citp/privacy-policy-historical/n/no/nor/northumbria.ac.uk.md

-> *The following text is extracted and transformed from the northumbria.ac.uk privacy policy that was archived on 2005-02-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050205185251id_/http%3A//northumbria.ac.uk/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the northumbria.ac.uk privacy policy that was archived on 2005-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051217130154id_/http%3A//northumbria.ac.uk/legal/privacy) for the most accurate reproduction.*

-# Northumbria University Privacy Statement
+# Privacy Statement - Northumbria University, UK

 ## PRIVACY STATEMENT FOR THE NORTHUMBRIA UNIVERSITY WEB SITE